dshanske/simple-location/readme.md

 HTML5 browser geolocation, for which the user must give consent to share).
 Other information is secured through use of third-party APIs to identify a location, calculate elevation, display maps, and weather conditions.

-## Zones ##

-Zones allow for geofencing.
-You can set coordinates and a radius around them.
-If you set location to a place within a zone, the default behavior is to replace the location with a preset Name and hide the coordinates.
-This allows you to protect private locations such as your home, or your place of business.
-For Micropub, it will set the location as protected if the location is in the zone and the location-visibility property is not set.
-For the post editor in WordPress, looking up the location of an item inside the zone will result in the visibility being set to protected and the name being set to the zone name.
-This can be overridden.

 ## Locations and Venues ##

-Locations and venues both use WordPress taxonomies to allow you to generate an archive page of all posts from that location/venue and giving it a permalink on your site.
+Locations uses WordPress taxonomies to allow you to generate an archive page of all posts from that location and giving it a permalink on your site.
 Locations are meant to reflect a more general location...for example, "Here are posts I made in California."
-Venues are meant to reflect a specific location, such as a business or point of interest.
-"Here are all my posts made at the Dairy Queen."

 Locations are divided by administrative areas.
 The hierarchy for locations is:
 * Country